 A therapeutic cupping treatment involves warming and placing cups, usually made of glass, on the skin.
 By warming the air within the cup, a vacuum is created, and when it is applied to the skin, the tissue is drawn up into the cup.
 In EMW Physiotherapy & TCM Clinic, we use air cupping, an alternative to fire cupping, which is a handheld suction pump is used to remove air from the cups, creating the vacuum without heat.
-This increases the blood flow, loosens the fascia or connective tissue, and is thought to stimulate healing.
+This enhances blood circulation by removing dampness, improves your metabolism, loosens the fascia or connective tissue, and is thought to stimulate healing.
 It is similar to the way deep tissue massage can be used to break up scar tissue and reduce pain.
+Research has shown that cupping activates anti-inflammatory responses, promote cell repair, revitalize connective tissues beneath the subcutaneous layer and allow oxygenated blood to flow through the skin and muscles for regeneration and nourishment.
 The cups are often placed on the back, neck, and shoulders or the site of pain.
 Cupping may cause temporary bruising and soreness, depending upon the degree of suction created by the vacuum and the level of internal stagnation.

 What conditions can cupping be used for?

 - Stress relief and overall back tension

 - Lateral epicondylitis (tennis elbow) or medial epicondylitis (golfer’s elbow)